-The School's Governing Body is responsible for the following:
+The Schools Governing Body is responsible for the following:

-- The school has an effective child protection policy and procedures in place that is in accordance with local authority guidance and locally agreed interagency procedures - The school's child protection policy and procedures are: - Available to parents and carers - Provided in a format appropriate to the understanding of children, and in particular for children with additional needs - Ensure the school operates safe recruitment procedures that take account of the need to safeguard children and young people, including arrangements to ensure that all appropriate checks are carried out for new staff and volunteers who will work with children, including relevant DBS checks - Ensure that the head teacher and all other permanent staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively: and is kept up-to date by refresher training - Give clear guidance to temporary staff and volunteers providing cover during absences and who will be working with children and young people on the school's arrangements for child protection and their responsibilities - Ensure that the governing body addresses any identified weaknesses in regard to child protection arrangements that are brought to its attention
+- The School has an effective child protection policy and procedures in place that is in accordance with local authority guidance and locally agreed interagency procedures. - The School's child protection policy and procedures are: - Available to parents and carers - Provided in a format appropriate to the understanding of children and, in particular, for children with additional needs. - Ensure the school operates safe recruitment procedures that take account of the need to safeguard children and young people, including arrangements to ensure that all appropriate checks are carried out for new staff and volunteers who will work with children, including relevant DBS checks. - Ensure that the head teacher and all other permanent staff and volunteers who work with children undertake appropriate training to equip them with the knowledge and skills that are necessary to carry out their responsibilities for child protection effectively and is kept up-to date by refresher training.

-The governing body to ensure that the designated senior person (DSP), designated governor for child protection and the chair of governors undertake and maintain relevant safeguarding training as agreed by the Regional Safeguarding Board.
+- Give clear guidance to temporary staff and volunteers providing cover during absences and who will be working with children and young people on the school's arrangements for child protection and their responsibilities. - Ensure that the governing body addresses any identified learning regarding child protection arrangements in line with its reviewing and monitoring responsibility, and any issues that are brought to its attention. - The governing body to ensure that the Designated Senior Person (DSP), Designated Governor for Child Protection and the Chair of Governors undertake and maintain relevant safeguarding training as agreed by the Regional Safeguarding Board.